 I prayed to God but my focus was still on me, what I needed to do, what I needed to change, and who I needed to love.
 As we continued talking and I reflected on it, I realized that I never chose to believe God would help with what I was asking.

-Afterward, my wife read me a key passage that has been helping me shift my focus to God.
+After this conversation, my wife read me a key passage of the Bible that has been helping me shift my focus to God.

-This passage teaches that we need to find a sacred space away from distractions and pray to God simply and honestly.
+This passage teaches that we need to find a sacred space away from distractions so that we can pray to God simply and honestly.
 My challenge is that I hold onto some level of control instead of understanding my need for God and simply being honest with him about everything.

 I recognize now that this means to be myself and talk about my fears, desires, dreams, frustrations, sins, insecurities, everything.
 Keep it simple.
 Tell God everything.

-Don’t try to have a “good prayer”, but rather just really ask God for help, praying about the things you know you don’t have the ability or power to do.
+Don’t try to have a “good prayer,” but just really ask God for help, praying about the things you know you don’t have the ability or power to do.
 When you do this, your focus will shift from yourself to God.

-The next time you find yourself challenged by a particular limit or circumstance, take a moment to find scriptures that help your perspective and give you faith that you will be ok.
+The next time you find yourself challenged by a particular limit or circumstance, take a moment to find scriptures that help your perspective and give you faith that you will be okay.
 Train yourself until it’s a reflex to pray instead of getting angry and expending more human effort, and you’ll find yourself growing in ways you never thought possible.

 Wax on, wax off.